Ilaniya: Modern Jewish settlements

 On 12 April 1909 two Jews from Sejera were killed in clashes following the death of a villager from Kfar Kanna, shot in an attempted robbery.

 Despite the economic success, JCA did not renew the agreement with the socialist commune at the end of the one-year experiment.
 By taking what was one of the least profitable ranches in the land and making it profitable, Manya Shochat showed that her ideas for a communal collective could work.
 This first well-run socialist-Zionist commune in Palestine is counted as an important precursor of the kibbutz movement and one of the nuclei of Jewish rural settlement in Palestine.

 By 1912-1913, the training farm was closed down, its land reallocated to the sharecroppers or sold to a Jewish plantation company.
 Still, after over a decade of teaching essential skills to agricultural workers, and by bringing together some of the leading pioneers of the First and Second Aliyah who would go on to establish the infrastructure of the pre-state Zionist society, the farm can be said to have played an essential role in the Zionist enterprise.

 During the 1948 Arab–Israeli War the village was attacked several times by the Army for the Liberation of Palestine, led by Fawzi al-Qawuqji.
 Most of the Jewish inhabitants temporarily abandoned the place, while the remaining ones took part in the fighting.
-By 1949 the settlement expanded and included the territory of the adjacent Palestinian Arab village of al-Shajara, which had been depopulated during the war.
+By 1949 the settlement expanded and included the territory of the adjacent Palestinian Arab village of al-Shajara, which had been ethnically cleansed during the war.

 At some point Ilaniya became a moshav.